 You can set select names and colors for each of the input channels.
-Note that if your appliance is configured for single channel bridge mode, only one Network input channel appears.
+Note that the number of Network channels that appear can range from 2 to 4, depending on if channels are configured in mono or single channel bridge mode.

-Figure 17, Settings Parameters for 2 Channel Mono
+Figure 16, Settings Parameters for 2 Channel Mono